LivePersonInc/developer-center/pages/Documents/Solutions/VideoChat/develop-the-service.md

 	Agent widget - the session ID is called _rtSessionID_ Window SDK - the session ID called _sessionID_

-	* agent ID & visitor ID
+	* agent ID and visitor ID

 * To achieve best results it is important to program the ability for the agent to invite consumers to video chat with a start video button.